jembi/platform/documentation/packages/reverse-proxy-traefik/README.md

 # Reverse Proxy Traefik

-The package is an alternative reverse proxy nginx, this reverse proxy exposes packages using both subdomains and subdirectory to host the following services:
+The package is an alternative reverse proxy Nginx, this reverse proxy exposes packages using both subdomains and subdirectories to host the following services:

 | Package  | Hosted                                                                                                 |
 | -------- | ------------------------------------------------------------------------------------------------------ |